Roboskel-Manipulation/demo_teleoperation/README.md

 An interactive [3D plot](https://htmlpreview.github.io/?https://github.com/Roboskel-Manipulation/demo_teleoperation/blob/main/3D_visualization.html) shows the human movement and the respective robot motions using the two controllers during a 3D movement.
 A real-time demonstration comparing the two controllers and other real-time demonstrations of the performance of the teleoperation with the PD-controller are available at [Vimeo](https://vimeo.com/showcase/7718151/).

+### Data Collection
+The procedure followed for the data collection is described [here](https://github.com/Roboskel-Manipulation/demo_teleoperation/blob/main/data_collection.pdf).
+Furthermore, it is the same procedure described in [1].

 ## Run
 `roslaunch demo_teleoperation demo_teleoperation.launch`